umd-lib/archelon/README.md

 The local development environment (or Docker container) can be run without connecting to an LDAP server by setting the `LDAP_OVERRIDE` environment variable.
-The `LDAP_OVERRIDE` environment variable specifies the user type for any user that logs in, i.e., either "admin" or "user".
+The `LDAP_OVERRIDE` environment variable should contain a space-separated list of Grouper group DNs that any authenticated user should receive.

 The `LDAP_OVERRIDE` environment variable only works in the `development` Rails environment.